 A Story About a Joy-Seeking Missionary Family

 When Bernie May was the head of Wycliffe Bible Translators he visited a young family in a Muslim nation.
-They had been there three years working with a people group of 100,000 people and no knowledge of Christ.
+They had been there three years working with a people group of one hundred thousand people and no knowledge of Christ.
 This couple had three children under five years old.

 The baby was covered with pox marks, some of which looked infected.
 He asked if the child had chicken pox.
 “No, those are ant bites,” the mother said.
 “We can’t keep the ants off him.
 Eventually he will become immune to them.”